-The Authority is governed by a board of five directors appointed by the Board of Supervisors.
-The Board of Supervisors also appoints successor directors of the Authority.
+The Authority is governed by a board of five directors appointed by the Board of Supervisors, who also appoints successor directors of the Authority.
 Directors serve for four-year terms and may be reappointed.

 The current directors appointed are as follows: